Urigo/tortilla/README.md

 #### Development Manual

 A manual file in a development format is a manual which is suitable for development.
 Once we convert a manual into this format, we should get a clean and a user-friendly version of it.
 Auto-generated content would not be shown, and complex markdown components would appear as template-helpers.
-Right now the only available template helper would `{{{diff_step (index)}}}`, it shares the same syntax as [handlebar's](handlebarsjs.com) and it will show us the changes of the specified step in a pretty markdown layout (`index` represents the index of the step).
+Right now the only available template helper would `{{{diff_step (index) (file)}}}`, it shares the same syntax as [handlebar's](handlebarsjs.com) and it will show us the changes of the specified step in a pretty markdown layout (`index` represents the index of the step and `file` is an optional param for a specific file of which we'd like to show the code diff).
 It is recommended to only work in development format, otherwise you gonna have a very rough time, so make sure to [convert](#convert-manual) the manuals whenever you clone a Tortilla project.

 ### How Do I Start